daniaquazi/tutoring-platform-insights/README.md

 - Sentiment analysis using TextBlob and VADER
 - Keyword extraction to find common themes per company
 - A model to predict star rating from review text
-- A Tableau dashboard comparing all three platforms
+- A Powr BI dashboard comparing all three platforms

 ---